coinjinja/coinview-python-sdk/docs/index.rst

          private_key='-----BEGIN RSA PRIVATE KEY-----\n...'
       )

-   .. method:: Credential.from_backup(text: str, pin: str)
+   .. method:: Credential.from_backup(secret_key: str, pin: str)

-      Creates a *Credential* from backup text
+      You can also create the *Credential* from a secret key which you can get from `CoinView <https://https://coinjinja.com/coinview>`_'s wallet's backup function.

+      :param secret_key: The secret key
+      :param pin: the 6 digits pin when you create your wallet

+      :return: A credential object by which you can initialize the CoinViewPay

 .. autoclass:: coinview.CoinViewPay
    :members: